Skip to main content

 Fall or Winter

-Six General Electives At least two electives must be from the following list:
+At least one electives must be from the following list:

 • COMM 1100U – Introduction to Communication and Digital Media Studies (Fall)